CenterForOpenScience/scrapi/README.md

 _note: Be careful with this, as if you harvest too many documents with the storage module enabled, you could start experiencing inode errors_

-If you'd like to be able to run all harvesters, you'll need to [register for a PLOS API key](http://api.plos.org/registration/).
+If you'd like to be able to run all harvesters, you'll need to [register for a PLOS API key](http://api.plos.org/registration/), a [Harvard Dataverse API Key(https://dataverse.harvard.edu/dataverseuser.xhtml?editMode=CREATE&redirectPage=%2Fdataverse.xhtml), and a [Springer API Key](https://dev.springer.com/signup).

-Add the following line to your local.py file:
+Add your API keys to the following line to your local.py file:
 ```
 PLOS_API_KEY = 'your-api-key-here'
+HARVARD_DATAVERSE_API_KEY = 'your-api-key-here'
+SPRINGER_KEY = 'your-api-key-here'
 ```

 ### Running the scheduler (optional)